-Birthdays: Gaius Julius Caesar is 2,114 years old, Henry David Thoreau, Impressionist painter Eugene Boudin, Oscar Hammerstein, Kirsten Flagstad, Andrew Wyeth, Pablo Neruda, George Eastman, Milton Berle, Cheryl Ladd, Van Cliburn, Buckminster Fuller, George Washington Carver, Josiah Wedgewood- of Wedgewood china and pottery, Michelle Rodriguez, Richard Simmons, Krysty Yamaguchi, Bill Cosby is 77, Ben Burtt- George Lucas’ sound effects guru who created the sounds of Darth Vader and R2D2, is 66.
+Birthdays: Gaius Julius Caesar, Henry David Thoreau, Impressionist painter Eugene Boudin, Oscar Hammerstein, Kirsten Flagstad, Andrew Wyeth, Pablo Neruda, George Eastman, Milton Berle, Cheryl Ladd, Van Cliburn, Buckminster Fuller, George Washington Carver, Josiah Wedgewood- of Wedgewood china and pottery, Michelle Rodriguez, Richard Simmons, Krysty Yamaguchi, Bill Cosby is 80, Ben Burt- George Lucas’ sound effects guru who created the sounds of Darth Vader and R2D2, is 68.

 1870- Celluloid film patented.
 The inventor had been trying to find a substitute for ivory billiard balls.
 Inventor George Eastman later perfected the sprocket and hole system of roll film for cameras, replacing the large glass plates.

 1960: The first Etch-a-Sketch goes on sale.
 Frenchman Arthur Granjean, invented it. (he called it L’Ecran Magique, or “The Magic Screen”).
 After failing to get some of the bigger toy companies to bite, he sold his invention to the Ohio Art Company.

 1962 – The Rolling Stones 1st performance at the Marquee Club, London.
 One band member named Elmo Lewis, changed his name to Brian Jones.